 Production of (Botanical) Concentrate

-We have seen innovators create concentrated extracts from countless botanicals and rather unusual raw materials as far reaching as popcorn and Nutella.
+We have seen innovators create concentrated extracts from countless botanicals and rather unusual raw materials as far reaching as popcorn and chocolate hazelnut spread.
 These concentrates are used to create unique cocktails in bars.

 Production of (Botanical) Gin